The Statutory SEN Panel decides:

 Parents and schools are informed of the Panel's decision by their SEN Casework Officer via phone or email.
 A formal decision letter will confirm this decision.
 If an EHC Needs Assessment is not going ahead, the letter will state any reasons why.

-Attending can support professional development and is an opportunity to gain an insight into how decisions about SEN statutory assessments and provision are made.
+Attending can support professional development.
+It is an opportunity to gain an insight into how decisions about SEN statutory assessments and provision are made.

 Bookings need to be made in advance due to room size.